Vice President, Policy Partnerships & Member Relations

-Lauren Choi is Vice President for Policy Partnerships, Development, and Member Relations at NEHI, the Network for Excellence in Health Innovation.
-In this role, she catalyzes NEHI’s engagement with its member-stakeholders, helping to create partnerships that enable NEHI’S thought leadership and policy development and support health care innovation nationwide.
-She also leads NEHI’s membership development efforts across the spectrum of health, technology, and health care, providing cross sectoral opportunities for engagement among NEHI members and partners.
+Lauren Choi is Vice President for Policy Partnerships & Member Relations at NEHI, the Network for Excellence in Health Innovation.
+In this role, she catalyzes NEHI’s engagement with its member-stakeholders, helping to create policy initiatives and partnerships to facilitate health care innovation nationwide.
+She also leads NEHI’s stakeholder outreach and development efforts across the spectrum of health, technology, and health care, both in private and public sectors, providing cross sectoral opportunities for engagement among NEHI members and partners.

 Lauren has more than 20 years of policy, advocacy, legislative, and legal experience in Washington D.C., working with healthcare, technology, and biomedical industries to advance thought leadership, policy development, and innovation before Congress, the executive branch, and industry stakeholders.
 Most recently, she served as Senior Advisor and Director of Stakeholder Engagement in the Office of the National Coordinator for Health Information Technology (ONC) at the US Department of Health and Human Services (HHS).